system76/tech-docs/src/models/thelio-mira-b1.0/internal-overview.md

 ![Internal overview (side)](./img/internal-overview.webp)

 - CPU cooler & CPU cooler fan are highlighted in solid green
-- CPU cooler fan & CPU shroud fan connectors are highlighted in solid pink
+- CPU fan connectors are highlighted in solid pink
 - RAM slots are highlighted in dashed red
 - 2.5" SATA drive slot cover is highlighted in dashed pink
 - M.2 slots are highlighted in dashed cyan (located underneath the heatsinks)